If registering using the Pay By Check form, when is the full payment amount due?

 What happens in the event of severe weather at pick-up time?

 If there is a severe thunderstorm in the area, girls will not be brought to the parking area for dismissal.
 Parents will need to meet their child inside the Mott Gymnasium.

 My daughter has a friend/cousin who will be visiting while my daughter is attending GirlSummer.
 May the friend/cousin visit the Day program for a day or two?

 Because of security and insurance concerns, visitors are not able to visit the program.
 Only registered program participants may be on campus.

 What if I have concerns about something that has happened to my daughter either at home or during the program?

 Our goal is to provide a fun-filled, interesting, stimulating, and safe environment for your child at GirlSummer Day.
-Please give us a call if there is a change in your child’s world that may affect her at GirlSummer (something at home or at the program).
-We want to do our best to ensure that your child has a successful and positive experience each and every day.
-The program telephone number is listed above.
+Please email Julie Clancy, Director of GirlSummer, if there is a change in your child’s world that may affect her at GirlSummer (something at home or at the program).
+Julie's email is email@example.com.
+We want to do our best to ensure that your daughter has a successful and positive experience each and every day.

 An enrolled camper/student may only be withdrawn upon written notice received by the school if such notice is received on or before April 30, 2016.
 If written notice is received on or before April 30, 2016 you will receive a full refund of the program tuition and additional options minus a $200 processing fee.
 If you decide to cancel your daughter’s enrollment/application in writing on or after May 1, 2016, you will forfeit 50% of the total program tuition and any optional fees paid.